NilPointer-Software/bdfd-wiki/src/bdscript/textSplit.md

 ### Parameters
 - `Text` `(Type: String || Flag: Emptiable)`: The text to split.
 - `Separator` `(Type: String || Flag: Emptiable)`: The separator to split the text with.
-If this parameter is empty, it separates the text by each characters.
+If this parameter is empty, it separates the text by each character.

 ### Example
 ```